chettrick/stm32cubef4/Projects/STM32F4-Discovery/Demonstrations/readme.txt

 (SYSCLK) to run at 168 MHz.

 - Connect the STM32F4-Discovery RevB & RevC board to a PC with a 'USB type A to Mini-B' cable through USB connector CN1 to power the board.
-Then red led LD1 (COM) and LD2 (PWR) light up.
+Then red LED1 (COM) and LED2 (PWR) light up.
-- All 4 leds between B1 and B2 are blinking as chenillard.
+- All 4 LEDs between B1 and B2 are blinking as chenillard.
 - Press User Button B1 (User) then MEMS sensor (LIS302DL for revB or LIS3DSCH for revC) is enabled, move the board and observe the four Leds blinking according to the motion direction.